David D. Kpormakpor

+Early life

 Born in Bomi County, Kpormakpor graduated from the Louis Arthur Grimes School of Law of the University of Liberia.
 He later served as an associate justice on the Supreme Court of Liberia.

+Political career

 During the civil war, Kpormakpor was chosen as the civilian chair of the Council of State, which also included members representing warring factions in an attempt to end the war.
 Following a year of political stalemate, Kpormakpor and the Council of State disbanded and were succeeded by another council headed by Wilton Sankawulo.

+Later life

 Kpormakpor later moved to the United States, residing on Staten Island.
 He died in New York City in 2010.
 A high-level Liberian Government delegation, headed Cllr.
 Philip A. Z. Banks, II, chairman of the Law Reform Commission and former minister of the Ministry of Justice, attended the funeral of the Honorable David D. Kpormakpor, former chairman of the Liberia National Transitional Government (LNTG) in the United States of America.